AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 ### 4. Why is the spread operator used?

-To copy the existing object and update only the required property without losing the remaining fields.
+To copy the existing object and update only the required property while preserving the remaining properties.

 ---